andrewconnell/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 ## 4. Create a mobile app with Xamarin using Microsoft Graph

 In this lab, you will through building an application using Xamarin.Forms.
+You must be running Windows 10 for this lab to work.
 This demo only walks through creating a UWP application.
 For more information on creating Android and iOS projects using Xamarin.Forms that target Microsoft Graph API, see the [Xamarin CSharp Connect Sample on GitHub](https://github.com/microsoftgraph/xamarin-csharp-connect-sample).